 2025 French Open Tennis Online Betting

 The French Open is the second of four Grand Slam tournaments on the tennis calendar each year.
 Also known as Roland Garros, the French Open brings a hallowed venue and great tradition to the sports betting calendar.
 It is one of the most popular tennis betting events held annually.
 The French Open brings optimism and good cheer as being symbolic of the start of summer.
-Since 2017, the French Open has been dominated by Rafael Nadal and Novak Djokovic.
-In that span, Nadal has five French Open titles, and Djokovic has three.
-In 2024, Carlos Alcaraz snapped that dominance with a win over Alexander Zverev.
-On the women’s side, Iga Swiatek is the three-time defending champion with four wins in the previous five French Opens.
+The domination of Rafael Nadal and Novak Djokovic in the French Open ended in 2024 with Carlos Alcaraz getting the win over Alexander Zverev and Alcaraz is listed as the French Open betting favorite in 2025 at odds of +126.
+Jannik Sinner is second in the betting odds at +183.
+On the women’s side, Iga Swiatek is the three-time defending champion with four wins in the previous five French Opens but she is not the clear-cut favorite in the 2025 French Open, as she listed just behind Aryna Sabalenka at French Open odds of just over 2-1.

 Tennis Betting Lines